jmooring/hugo-docs/content/en/content-management/image-processing/index.md

 {{< new-in 0.119.0 />}}

 > [!note]
 > The `Process` method is also available as a filter, which is more effective if you need to apply multiple filters to an image.
-See [Process filter](/functions/images/process).
+See [Process filter](/docs/reference/functions/images/process).

 Process processes the image with the given specification.
 The specification can contain an optional action, one of `resize`, `crop`, `fit` or `fill`.
 This means that you can use this method instead of [`Resize`], [`Fit`], [`Fill`], or [`Crop`].

 See [Options](#image-processing-options) for available options.

-You can also use this method apply image processing that does not need any scaling, e.g. format conversions:
+You can also use this method apply image processing that does not need any scaling, e.g., format conversions:

 ```go-html-template
 {{/* Convert the image from JPG to PNG. */}}